 Ronda, Spain

-After breakfast in Seville, you'll embark on a road trip through some of Andalusia's most enchanting locales.
-Take in the views as you drive through olive groves, rolling meadows, cork forests, and around mountains, passing the region's famous "white villages"—ancient hilltop towns famous for their whitewashed buildings.
+After breakfast in Seville, enjoy a road trip through some of Andalusia's most enchanting locales.
+Take in the views as you drive by olive groves, rolling meadows, cork forests, mountains, and the region's famous Pueblos Blancos (White Villages), ancient hilltop towns famous for their whitewashed buildings.

 Your destination is Ronda, a historic city located atop a gorge in the Málaga province.
-It's about a two-hour drive south from Seville to Ronda, but you'll stop along the way in Arcos de la Frontera, one of the aforementioned white villages.
-On a tour with an expert guide, you'll meander the narrow cobbled streets, marveling at the Moorish towers and castles that rise up between the white buildings.
-Even better, there are many points in town in which you can enjoy sweeping vistas of the Andalusian countryside below.
+Along the way, stop in Arcos de la Frontera, one of the aforementioned white villages.
+With an expert guide, you'll meander the narrow cobbled streets, marveling at the Moorish towers and castles that rise up between the white buildings.
+Even better, there are many points in town where you can enjoy sweeping vistas of the Andalusian countryside below.

-After the walking tour, you'll stop at a local restaurant for a traditional Andalusian lunch paired with local wines.
-You'll then continue on to Ronda arriving in the afternoon.
-After checking in to your hotel you'll have the rest of the day free.
+After the walk, stop at a local restaurant for a traditional Andalusian lunch paired with local wines.
+You'll then continue to Ronda, arriving in the afternoon.
+After checking in to your hotel, enjoy the rest of the day at your leisure.

-Day 9: Drive from Ronda to Granada via the Caminito del Rey
+Day 9: Drive to Granada, Hike the Caminito del Rey

 This is a safe experience with spectacular views

-After breakfast, you'll meet your guide and set off on a tour of the town.
+After breakfast, you'll meet your guide and set off on a walk through Ronda.
 The excursion includes a visit to the spectacular Bullring of the Royal Cavalry of Ronda, largely considered one of the most important in Spain.
-You'll also make stops at numerous buildings, churches, convents, and palaces that belong to a long and illustrious Roman and Moorish history.
+You'll also stop at numerous buildings, churches, convents, and palaces belonging to a long and illustrious Roman and Moorish history.

-Once the tour ends, you'll hop in the car set off to the city of Granada, located about two hours east of Ronda.
-However, you'll stop along the way for some adrenaline-pumping hiking at the Caminito del Rey—a stunning network of walkways built along a deep gorge carved out by the Guadalhorce River.
-At times, the gorge reaches harrowing depths of 2,297 feet (700 meters).
+Then, hop in the car and set off to the city of Granada, located about two hours east of Ronda.
+Stop along the way for an adrenaline-pumping hike at the infamous Caminito del Rey—a stunning network of walkways built along a deep gorge carved out by the Guadalhorce River.
+At times, the gorge reaches harrowing depths of 2,297 feet (700 m).
+After putting on your safety equipment, set off and enjoy the incredible views down into the gorge.
+This one-way trail typically takes about three to four hours to complete.

-Afterward, you'll continue the rest of the way to Granada, where you'll check into your hotel.
-You'll have the rest of the day to relax and recharge.
+Afterward, you'll continue the rest of the way to Granada, where you'll check into your hotel and have the rest of the day to relax and recharge.

-Day 10: Private Tour of the Alhambra and Generalife Gardens
+Day 10: Private Visit to the Alhambra & Generalife Gardens

 The Alhambra, overlooking Grenada